Aztro2004/1-out-of-6-luck-o-meter/README.md

 # 1 out of 6 luck-o-meter

 An updatable graph that measures your luck.
 The program creates a random number between 1 and 6, and you have to guess it, if you guessed right, the program will save it according to the number of tries.
 The program has 4 main inputs or commands:
-1. Num. between 1 and 6: your guess of the number between 1 and 6 the computer generates.
+1. Num. between 1 and 6: Your guess of the number between 1 and 6 the computer generates.
 2. 'PRINT': Displays a graph of your luck with each try up to the point you type the command.
 3. 'RESTART': Resets the program and all your previous data.
 4. 'EXIT': Ends the program.